 Community Connections in the Northern Amazon

-In the past we’ve helped build community centres with youth groups, lugging wood out of the jungle, and learning the 29 ways to use a machete around our work site from our new local friends.
-Always prioritizing community-requested projects, our work this year will depend on the needs of the communities when we arrive in the summer!
+In the past we’ve helped build community centres with youth groups, lugging wood out of the jungle and learning the 29 ways to use a machete around our work site from our new local friends.
+Always prioritizing community-requested projects, our work this year will depend on the needs of the communities when we arrive!

 Apart from this, we’ll also have the opportunity to meet with Tsanwa, a youth LGBT group, to learn about their work and speak with our Peruvian counterparts about issues that affect all of us.
 Combined with all of this, there will also be day trips where we’ll be actively exploring the wildlife in the Amazon jungle.
 It’s sure to be an unrivalled experience!